spicyjack/mayhem-docs/idgames_sync.md

   archive
   - Downloaded ls-laR.gz file is not used for comparing the local archive unless it's replaced with the --sync switch

+???/20Aug2013 - Windows Path issues
+- paths used in script are UNIX-y paths, need to add support for Windows paths
+  - Also added support for determining user names on Windows

 vim: filetype=markdown shiftwidth=2 tabstop=2